 Although multiculturalism can be observed in the daily lives of people in many parts of North America, racial, ethnic and religious diversity is yet to enter the mainstream in a way that is fully representative of the demographics in the continent.
 Companies are beginning to realize that their services and marketing techniques are not as diverse as North America's demographics are, and are introducing new multicultural brand initiatives to slowly combat this fact.

 Fashion is slowly adopting a less rigid standard of beauty, with both large companies and small emerging businesses seeking to accommodate people that fit outside the non-inclusive standard of attractiveness that for a long time, the fashion industry viewed to be the pinnacle of beauty.
-This can be seen in the emerging business 'TruNude,' which offers nude bras that offer a range of shades rather than the pale beige colors that most larger companies offer -- which are not considered nude for people with darker skin colors.
+This can be seen in the emerging business 'TruNude,' which offers nude bras that come in a range of shades rather than the pale beige colors that most larger companies offer -- which are not considered nude for people with darker skin.

 25 Multicultural Brand Initiatives